26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 Many of us get our hamsters, guinea pigs, rabbits, and other small animals from large-scale dealers that house animals in massive warehouses, and undercover investigations have revealed abuses at some of them.
 Last year, a dealer with ties to several large pet-store chains was charged with animal cruelty after PETA released video of animals being frozen alive, denied water for days, and living in crowded, unsanitary conditions.
 (The chains severed their relationship with the dealer after the report came out.)

 Here’s one thing that a lot of new dog owners forget to buy: a toothbrush.
 Researchers have found that taking good care of a pet’s teeth boosts his long-term health and extends his life span by as much as two years.
 If you start brushing daily when your pooch is just a puppy, he may start to look forward to that poultry-flavored toothpaste every night.
-Don’t miss these 13 astounding secrets your dog knows about you.
+Here’s more about how often you should be brushing your dog’s teeth.

 Steer clear of fish bowls